Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Positive-energy projection

 The intercept is set to be halfway between the centers of the positron-electron and electron-electron branches, while the slope is parallel with the asymptotic, large Re($E$), behaviour of the complex eigenvalues \cite{sebaComplexScalingMethod1988}.
+During the selection procedure, state $\mu$ is identified as a positive-energy state, if the $\mathrm{Im}(E_\mu) > f[\mathrm{Re}(E_\mu)]$ condition is satisfied.

 The projected energy was examined for different $\theta$ values.
 In general, it was found to be insensitive to the precise value of the $\theta$ rotation angle, until $\theta$ remained small.
 For large $\theta$ values, finite basis set effects become important.
 For too small $\theta$, distinction of the three branches becomes problematic in the finite (double or quadruple) precision arithmetic.
 At the same time, the results were sensitive to the number of states included in the projector.
 So, in practice, the selection was carried out according to the linear $f[\mathrm{Re}(E)]$ relation with the additional constraint to keep the number of positive energy states fixed for every angle.